Guide to the top 20 QA metrics that matter

 Calculate this as:

-Defect Leakage = (Total numbers of defects in UAT/ Total number of defects found before UAT) x 100
+Defect Leakage = (Total number of defects in UAT/ Total number of defects found before UAT) x 100

 You probably won’t have to report this metric to management, but measuring it helps with setting realistic expectations for your team.